-Welcome to the homepage of the Multiscale Computational Mechanics Laboratory at Vanderbilt University !
-At MCML we concentrate our efforts to bringing understanding to nonlinear mechanical and functional response of multi-scale materials and structures through computational modeling and simulation.
-Our research focus is on computational characterization of the failure response of systems that involve multiple temporal and spatial scales, development of computational methodologies for failure and fragmentation of composite systems subjected to extreme loading conditions including impact, blast and crushing loads, characterization of complex and hybrid composite systems, and analysis of multiphysics problems.
-Prospective students: View the YouTube videos for more information on the programs in the Department of Civil and Environmental Engineering and the School of Engineering.
+Welcome to the homepage of the Multiscale Computational Mechanics Laboratory (MCML) at Vanderbilt University !
+At MCML, we concentrate our efforts to bringing understanding to nonlinear mechanical response of materials and structures through multi-scale computational modeling and simulation.
+Our research involves computational characterization of the failure response of heterogeneous systems that involve multiple temporal and spatial scales subjected to extreme and/or dynamic loading conditions, and development of enabling computational methodologies.

-- Life Prediction and Performance Assessment of Structures
+- Probabilistic-Multiscale Life Prediction and Performance Assessment of Composites and Polycrystalline Materials

 Address: VU Station B# 351831